Axis control of the Danube: Before the war

 Romania had desired the outright abolition of the Danube River Commission since 1881, when King Carol I said he would insist on the mouths of the Danube, which ran through Romanian territory, being "exclusively controlled by Romanian officials."
 The country renewed its demands in 1919 at the Paris Peace Conference and in 1921 at a conference at which the Danube River Commission was renewed and strengthened as an independent agency.

 By 1935, a new power had appeared through the length of the Danube: Nazi Germany, whose new self-propelled barges swiftly moved up and down the river outside Germany's borders, "the pioneers of the new order.
 They flew the Swastika and were built of bullet-proof steel."

 The demise of the old European Commission of the Danube as a semi-independent agency in the affairs of Europe took place with startling suddenness in August 1938.
 The spring session of the commission opened in May, with Italy absent, and the principal business was to be a routine report by engineering experts recommending a new 2.5-mile canal to cost about $4.5 million.
 The decision to turn over almost all administration in the delta to Romania was announced on August 20, 1938, and the transfer of authority actually did take place early in September.

-The commission was left with supervision of the customs duties, but all its decision were subject to a veto by Romania.
+The commission was left with supervision of the customs duties, but all its decisions were subject to a veto by Romania.
 The government took over all works and buildings, the Seaman's Hospital, and the first floor of the administration building.
 The commission remained in existence; loans advanced to it had not been repaid.

 On March 1, 1939, Italy and Germany acceded to the new treaty.
 The commission then met on March 11, 1939, with Britain and France absent.